This is what to do if you've missed the Student Finance deadlineby Laura Buckle

 In this blog, find answers to:

-When is the student finance deadline 2021?
+When is the student finance deadline?

-You do not need a confirmed place at university to apply for student finance.
+If you're a first-time student, you do not need a confirmed place at university to apply for student finance.

 It doesn’t matter if you haven’t made your final choice yet, you should get your student finance application sorted as soon as possible.
 Leaving it too late may mean you won’t get your loan in time for your start date.